Simple blueberry shortcake is the perfect summer dessert! These vegan shortcakes are yummy when topped with dairy free ice cream and fresh berries!

 These blueberry shortcakes are not fussy, but they are so delicious.
 They are a wonderful way to eat blueberries – in fact, I can’t believe it’s taken me this long to make them this summer!
 I guess I was busy putting them in my pancakes, and muffins, and salads, and let’s not forget me scarfing them down by the handful.
-I love blueberries, can you tell?
-Also blackberries…also raspberries.
-I would really love to plant berries in our yard some day, but I fear the birds and squirrels would be the only ones who would benefit from that venture.

 Anyway, if you are in need of a dessert, but feeling a bit lazy, this is so easy to throw together.
 Make the shortcakes, throw some berries and sugar in a bowl, thaw the ice cream, and ta-da!
 You have a super summery dessert.
-Is there anything finer than a bowl of shortcake on a summer day?

-Simple Blueberry Shortcakes.
+Simple Blueberry Shortcake.

 For the shortcakes:

 - Preheat the oven to 450 degrees.
 Line a cookie sheet with parchment paper.

 - In a large bowl, combine blueberries, sugar, and lemon juice.
 Set aside.